Hulk: The End: Plot

 Any attempt by Banner to commit suicide is thwarted by the Hulk, who remains obsessed with proving himself to be the strongest.
 One night, Banner dreams of making love to a woman within a paradise.
 When the woman whispers to him that they would be "like gods", he violently awakes to a burning sensation in his chest.
 Banner, in sudden realization, draws a comparison between the Hulk and the Titan Prometheus; just as Prometheus was condemned to stay forever alive even while animals devour him for the crime of introducing fire to man, Banner speculates that the Hulk, as the embodiment of the "nuclear fire" that destroyed humanity, has been sentenced to the same fate.
 Banner recognizes that his own body is finally failing, further comparing his impending death to the mercy Prometheus was eventually granted.
 He spends his final moments hallucinating his deceased friends and loved ones, and pleads with the Hulk to let him go.
 The Hulk, refusing to die, proclaims his desire to be left alone.

 The next morning, the Hulk somberly sits outside the cave, realizing that Banner has died.
-Acknowledging that he would also die if he changed back into Banner, the Hulk can only sit and wait, reflecting on that fact that he had finally achieved his wish to be alone.
+Acknowledging that he would also die if he changes back into Banner, the Hulk can only sit and wait, reflecting on the fact that he has finally achieved his wish to be alone.